jjvanzon/Piano-Playing-Docs/chopin-mazurka-op-24-no-2/chopin-mazurka-op-24-no-2-phrase-structure.md

 Trying to capture the structure of each melody variation:

 - Taking 1st melody variation as base,
-- The 2nd melody variation throws itself a chord inversion further up in the 2nd measure, works itself down to a similar but not same 3th and 4th measure.
+- The 2nd melody variation throws itself a chord inversion further up in the 2nd measure, works itself down to a slightly different 3th and 4th measure.
 - The 3rd melody variation is quite similar to the 1st with a slight ornamentation at the beginning of the 3rd measure.
 - The 4th melody variation seems based on equally timed 8th notes, then the ending is same as 3rd melody variation.